Druid Crafting Guide

-- Tar Creeper - Priority = MEDIUM: Tar Creeper is an anti-aggro tool that is commonly used across most classes.
+- Tar Creeper - Priority = LOW: Tar Creeper is an anti-aggro tool that is commonly used across most classes.
 It can be especially powerful in Druid due to added synergy with Oaken Summons.

 - Fire Fly - Priority = LOW: Fire Fly is an excellent card for aggressive Druid decks, providing multiple minions to help flood the board to synergise with cards such as Power of the Wild and Savage Roar.

 - Giggling Inventor - Priority = TOP: Giggling Inventor is an extremely powerful defensive minion capable of blocking up to 4 attacks due to summoning two minions with Divine Shield and Taunt.
 The card is used in almost every deck and is especially good at stalling the game in Druid decks that play no early-game minions.

 - Violet Teacher - Priority = LOW: Violet Teacher is an excellent card in Druid due mainly to its excellent synergy with Power of the Wild and Savage Roar.
 However, this combination is limited to one specific deck archetype and outside of Rogue, no other classes commonly use this minion.

 - Arcane Tyrant - Priority = HIGH: Arcane Tyrant is a great tempo tool that can potentially put a lot of stats on the board at no Cost when combined with Nourish or Ultimate Infestation.
 As the aforementioned cards also draw a large mount of cards, Arcane Tyrant is also an excellent way to free up space in your hand.